twils0/styled-inline-additions/README.md

 - addStyle (string): a string of CSS; you should use normally CSS syntax and, you may include anything you would normally include in a styled-component string, except for props (support for props may be added in the future)

-- addObject (object): styled-inline-additions follows regular inline style (camel case) syntax and also provides a unique syntax to parse html, pseudo-classes, pseudo-elements, and media queries;
+- addObject (object): styled-inline-additions follows regular inline style (camel case) syntax and also provides a unique syntax to parse html, pseudo-classes, pseudo-elements, and media queries within CSS rulesets;

-  - add (array or string): include an 'add' key, with an array or string value, to add additional styling;
+  - add (array or string): include an 'add' key to include additional selectors, to create a group of selectors;

     - Rules:
-      1. arrays may include nested objects;
+      1. arrays may include nested objects or arrays;
-      2. please keep in mind commas ',' and colons ':' contained in an array, nested object in an array, or a string, are counted as reserved characters:
+      2. please keep in mind commas ',' and colons ':' contained in an array, a nested object or array, or a string, are counted as reserved characters:

     ```javascript